AndreaSimongini/CASTOR/README.md

 ## Debugging

+As always, things can go pretty wrong and you will need to re-do your analysis.
+During the development and testing of CASTOR I faced several problems and learnt how to solve them.
+Here a few suggestions regarding the most common problems I met.

-There are a few ways to see if your analysis went fine or there are some problems.
-The first thing to check is the templates.png file: if the synthetic spectra are looking bad, there is probably a problem in the name.dat file that can be of the form:
+1. The first thing you need to check is the `templates.png` file: are the spectra looking reasonable?
+If not, there can be some problems in your input data:
-- incorrect normalization of time
+     - incorrect normalization of time (are your you saved time in MJD format?)
-- incorrect definition of magnitudes
+     - incorrect definition of magnitudes (here we use apparent magnitudes in AB system)
-- incorrect definition of filters
-- bad sampling
+     - filters (check if your filters are in the `filterlist` above)
+2. Another important check is the estimate of the `t0` and the `tmax`.
+If the sampling of your data is bad, or they are collected far from the explosion, the estimate of `t0` may be wrong, thus you need to set it manually.
+The same problem can occur with the `tmax`: if your data are collected far from the maximum, then it is impossible to determine it with CASTOR.
+Watch out!
+If your supernova has to peaks, it can happen that CASTOR identifies the second one (brighter) as `tmax`.
+Note that many problems you may encounter are simply related to a bad estimation of these two parameters which depend strongly on how the light curves are taken.
+3.

 If the spectral templates look fine, you should check the velocity.png image: the velocity should have a rather normal behaviour: if you see something weird it's probably due to a bad selection of P-Cygni lines to study.
 An important check is also the distance: since many parameters directly depend on the estimation of distance, if their results look odd, it's probably due to an incorrect estimation of the distance parameter.